driusan/bug/issues/Roadmap.md

 ## v0.2:
 - bug list should have option to display tags
-- Need tests for commit managers
+- Should have tests to ensure staged changes outside of issues do not get commited